nvoronetskiy/ImGuiColorTextEdit/README.md

 	- Holding down the Alt key with the left or right arrow moves a whole word on MacOS.
 	- Holding down the Ctrl key with the left or right arrow moves a whole word on Linux and Windows.

+- Panning and scrolling:
+	- The text scrolls automatically when you move the cursor through keyboard actions.
+	- Mouse actions that extend the selections also implement auto scrolling.
+	- The text in the editor can still be scrolled using those bars that were invented in the 1970's.
+	- Devices with scroll wheels or those that simulated vertical and horizontal scroll wheels (like a touch pad, a mouse with a builtin touch pad or a pen) can also scroll the text.
+This is actually implemented in Dear ImGui (and used by the editor) and must be supported by your backend.
+	- The middle mouse button on a three-button mouse (or whatever is reported by your OS as a middle mouse button event) enters pan mode in the editor.
+	- In pan mode, the text is grabbed and dragged as the cursor moves.
+	- When you mouse moves beyond the boundaries of the editor window, it enters continuous panning mode and the further you move away form the window, the faster it pans.
+	- Panning mode is cancelled by releasing the middle mouse button.
+	- Panning as described above is typical in CAD or 3D type applications.
+Browsers on the other hand typically implement scrolling which moves the content in the opposite direction of panning.
+If you prefer this behavior, you can set this mode through the API by calling SetInversePanningEnabled(true).
+	- An optional indicator (default is on) is shown in the center of the editor window when entering (inverse) panning mode.
+If anybody finds this annoying, it can be turned off through an API by calling SetShowPanningIndicatorEnabled(false).

 - Cursors and selections:
 	- Alt with single left mouse click creates a new cursor on MacOS.
 	- Ctrl with single left mouse click creates a new cursor on Linux and Windows.